Jwakers/articuria/README.md

 ## 1. Project Setup

-- [ ] Initialize the Next.js project.
+- [x] Initialize the Next.js project.
-- [ ] Set up Clerk for authentication and configure user sign-in/sign-up functionality.
+- [x] Set up Clerk for authentication and configure user sign-in/sign-up functionality.
 - [ ] Integrate Prisma and connect it to the Supabase-hosted PostgreSQL database.
 - [ ] Set up end-to-end testing in the project and in the CI/CD pipeline
+- [ ] Landing page

 ## 2. Database Schema Design